joannesong/AC-Android/lessons/intro-to-databases/README.md

 |**field**|comparable to a **column**, a named category for a set of data values of a particular type|
 |**record**|comparable to a **row**, or a single entry in a table|

 The structure of SQL statements vary.
 The number of lines used doesn't matter - a statement can be written in a single line or split up across multiple lines for readability.
-However, statements always end in a semi-colon `;`.
+However, statements always end in a semi-colon `;` - much like in other languages.

+These statements constitute what are referred to as [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations, or the four basic functions of persistent storage:

+* Create
+* Read
+* Update
+* Delete

 ### `DROP TABLE` statements